-This spectacular landscape in Nevsehir Province was actually formed from a natural process called erosion.
+This spectacular landscape in Nevsehir Province was actually formed by a natural process called erosion.
 The Goreme Valley and the rock-hewn sanctuaries around it are some of the best examples of Byzantine art and post-Iconoclastic period.
 Within the site, you will find troglodyte villages, underground towns, and dwellings.
-The evidence of human settlement in the area were dated back to the 4th century.
+The evidence of human settlement in the area was dated back to the 4th century.

 Great Mosque and Hospital of Divrigi (1985)

 The Great Mosque was founded in the 13th century along with the adjoining hospital.
 The sophisticated technique of vault construction within the mosque and the decorative sculpture combine to showcase one of the best masterpieces in Islamic architecture.
 Hence, this mosque and its adjoining hospital were named World Heritage Site by UNESCO in 1985.